thedavecarroll/hugotest.thedavecarroll.com/content/blog/refreshing-the-blog.md

 ![Leave a Comment](/images/refresh-blog-tech-stack/giscus-comments.png "Leave a Comment")

-You can see the comment in [GitHub Discussions][GitHubDiscussionsComment].
+You can see the comment in [GitHub Discussions](https://github.com/thedavecarroll/thedavecarroll.com/discussions/10).

 {{< notice type="note" >}}
 As most of readers of my articles are likely IT professionals, there is a good chance that they already have a GitHub account.